Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Generalized Noether Theorem

 \section{Generalized Noether Theorem}

-In this section, we modify the generating function $\FCd_{3}^{\mu}$ from Eq.~(\ref{eq:gen-conn-coeff}) to define the equivalent \emph{infinitesimal} canonical transformation.
-Specifically, for a sample system of a scalar field $\phi$ and a vector field $a_{\mu}$, the infinitesimal transformation rules are derived from the generating function
+In this section, we set up a generating function of type $\FCd_{3}^{\mu}$ to define a general \emph{infinitesimal} canonical transformation.
+Specifically, for a sample system of a scalar field $\phi$ and a vector field $a_{\mu}$ in a metric-affine space, the infinitesimal transformation rules are derived from the generating function